alexhowell2a/alexhowell2a.github.io/_pages/about.md

 toc: true
 ---

 I'm a game and software developer, currently working on projects for Android and Windows, with future plans for Mac, Linux and iOS/iPad.
 I also like to create music, videos, tech and game reviews, I hoard old and new tech, make weird inventions on both paper and IRL, I browse a lot of reddit, Twitter, Steam, Discord and YouTube, and listen to music on YT Music or Spotify a huge chunk of the day while coding or simply doing nothing.
-I'm Bi and a Furry.
+Furthermore, I'm Bi and a Furry.

-I'm a fan of whatever devices Google, Samsung, Sony, Apple or ZTE create, thankfully I also get the occasion from time to time to test such devices.
+Not only that, but I'm a fan of whatever devices Google, Samsung, Sony, Apple or ZTE create, thankfully I also get the occasion from time to time to test such devices.
+Check the list below to see what I tested.

 # Aspirations